 Reasons you’ll ♡ maple glazed salmon

 - it is loved by even picky eaters

 - it’s supremely flexible and can be made in the oven, on the grill and on the stove

 Don’t forget to pin this recipe to save it for later!

-Can I prepare this maple salmon recipe on the grill?
 YES.
 Absolutely.
 You could do a cedar plank on the grill for another level of flavor.
 You could grill it in the foil (great for camping!).
 For grilling, I would marinate the salmon in half the mixture, and reserve the other half for brushing on the fish during the last 5 minutes of grilling.

 To grill this salmon, make sure you start with a clean and well greased grill heated to medium.
 Place the salmon skin side down.
 I know many people tell you to flip your salmon, but I would not worry about flipping the fish as it risks falling apart.
 Cook over medium heat for 8-10 minutes with the lid down, until it is cooked through and flakes with a fork.

 Can I cook this recipe on the stovetop?

 YES.
 See how to cook salmon for step by step photos and instructions on cooking it on the stove.